janishar/PlaceHolderView/docs/ephv-parent.md

 ## Position
 A parent can find its position using `@ParentPosition` annotation.
-> `@Position` as defined in PlaceHolderView will give the adapter position and it will also inclide other parents and their childrens positions.
+> `@Position` as defined in PlaceHolderView will give the adapter position and it will also include other parents and their children positions.
 So, its not meaningful for this class.

 ## Expand and collapse callback
-A parent gets callback when it is expanded or collapsed.
-It can be used to handle these states.
-For Example: change the indicator icon.
+A parent gets callback when it is expanded or collapsed through `@Expand` and `@Collapse` annotations respectively.
+They can be used to handle state changed.
+For Example: we can change the indicator icon.